 Though the tourist centre of Prague is compact and walkable, there are countless neighbourhoods in the Czech capital that make good bases when visiting this beautiful city.
-If you’re planning a trip and are wondering what the best area to stay in Prague, then make sure to check out this guide.
+If you’re planning a trip and are wondering what the best area to stay in Prague is, then make sure to check out this guide.

-It can be easy to assume that the best Prague neighbourhood to stay would be in the Old Town, and while this isn’t a bad option depending on what you’re after, there are countless other areas in the city that are worthwhile choices.
+It can be easy to assume that the best Prague neighbourhood to stay in would be in the Old Town, and while this isn’t a bad option depending on what you’re after, there are countless other areas in the city that are worthwhile choices.